 Recommended Luminous Intensity of Front Light (Night)

-The recommended luminous intensity of the front light should be above the minimum value.
-It may be derived with the tools of IALA Guideline G1148 [3].
+The recommended luminous intensity of the front light should be above the required minimum value.
+It may be derived with the methodology tools of IALA Guideline G1148 - Determination of Required Luminous Intensity for Marine Signal Lights [3].

-For short ranges it has been proposed in the '2001 IALA Guideline' that the recommended luminous intensity of the front light is ten times the minimum value.
-However, for channel lengths above 5 M the factor 'ten' causes very intense lights and therefor high costs.
+For short ranges it has been proposed in the '2001 IALA Guideline' that, in order to provide a good, not just adequate signal, the recommended luminous intensity of the light is ten times the minimum value.
+However, for channel lengths above 5 M the factor 10 causes very intense lights and therefore high costs.
 In these cases a factor 'two' may be sufficient.

-An alternative is a simplified method, which is derived from existing leading lines and which does not need an input for a minimum visibility and background illumination.
+An alternative way to determine the luminous intensity for the front light is a simplified method derived from analysis of data of existing “good”? leading lines (in Germany?) and this empirical method does not need an input of a minimum visibility and background illumination (APPENDIX 1).

-The recommended intensity of the front light (FL, night) is:
+The recommended intensity of the front light (FL, night) according to this method is:

 IFL,rec=10∙IFL,min (suitable for a range up to 5 M) (7)